ndjadi/sw-summit-cloud-workshop/README.md

     "PartitionKey": 1
 }
 ```
 Please make sure to configure the appropriate edge and cloud action in Octave to send data in the format described above to AWS.
 During the workshop, a high frequency (every 2 seconds) is recommended.
-(This will speed up the Random Cut Forest Algorithm learning phase.
+(This will speed up the Random Cut Forest Algorithm learning phase)

 ## Architecture